AdobeDocs/commerce-operations.en/help/installation/prerequisites/php-settings.md

    These settings allow PHP processes to cache paths to files instead of looking them up each time a page loads.
 See [Performance Tuning](https://www.php.net/manual/en/ini.core.php) in the PHP documentation.

--  Enable [`opcache.save_comments`](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.save-comments), which is required for Magento 2.1 and later.
+-  Enable [`opcache.save_comments`](https://www.php.net/manual/en/opcache.configuration.php#ini.opcache.save-comments), which is required for Adobe Commerce and Magento Open Source 2.1 and later.

    We recommend you enable the [PHP OPcache](https://www.php.net/manual/en/book.opcache.php) for performance reasons.
 The OPcache is enabled in many PHP distributions.

-   Magento 2.1 and later use PHP code comments for code generation.
+   Adobe Commerce and Magento Open Source 2.1 and later use PHP code comments for code generation.

 >[!NOTE]
 >